build-week-apis/ill-serve-soup/README.md

 URL: /api/users/:id

-This route is restricted - a authorization header with the token its required
+Nothing required, can change as few or as many things as wanted.

-Example: Changing user 2's `username` from Sam to test, and `funds_balance` from 0 to 25:
+Example: Changing user 6's `username` from Alex to Alexandru, and `email` from alex@yahho.com to newEmail@yahoo.com

 ```
 {